MAvdB-88/IceFieldCreator/README.txt

 # Contributing

 If you want to contribute, please consider working on one of the following topics:

-- Contact algorithm: Replace the current contact algorithm by a SAT or other algorithm that is independent from boost::geometry.
-The contact algorithm is currently performance critical.
-Efficiency improvement efforts should focus on the shape::overlap function (and its sub-functions).

 - Dynamics: IceFieldCreator is currently only used for resolving overlaps, but can be expanded quite easily to a simple physics engine by including dynamics.